bluerocktel/sellsy-client/README.md

 ## Authenticate
 <a name="usage_auth"></a>

-This package only supports Single user OAuth authentication.
+This package only supports single user OAuth authentication.
-Before calling any api class nor the client helper, you MUST provide your credentials via the `Config` class :
+Before calling any API class (or the Client helper), you MUST provide your credentials via the `Config` class :

 ```php
 use Hydrat\Sellsy\Api\ContactsApi;